novoalab/m6ABasecaller_per_read_analysis/README.md

 For more details on how to use ModPhred, please see the [GitHub](https://github.com/novoalab/modPhred) repository and the [ReadTheDocs](https://modphred.readthedocs.io/en/latest/install.html) manual.

 #### b) Option 2 -- Base-call with Guppy
 You may use this model standalone with Guppy, and then use megalodon or ModPhred to extract and process the RNA modification information.
 Please note that if you use megalodon, your RNA modification information will be encoded in the form of SAM tags.
 If you use ModPhred, your RNA modification information will be encoded in the quality of the FASTQ and BAM. (future version of ModPhred will allow to encode modification information directly in SAM tags).
+In this work, all data was basecalled with Guppy 3.4.5.

 Usage:
 ```